Dorsal interossei of the hand: Proximal and distal interossei

 With some individual variations, the interossei muscles are attached either proximally or distally on the extensor expansion.
 The first dorsal interosseous, the most consistent, is inserted entirely into the base of its proximal phalanx and the extensor hood there.
 The second, third, and fourth dorsal interossei have insertions both proximally on the base of the metacarpal and hood, and distally on the lateral bands and central tendon of the extensor mechanism.
 The abductor digiti minimi, effectively the "fifth dorsal interosseus" or the dorsal interosseus of the little finger, has only a proximal insertion.
 The palmar interossei, in contrast, have only distal insertions.
-The interossei can, thus, be divided into a proximal and a distal group: the proximal interossei are mainly affecting the metacarpophalangeal (MP) joints, whereas the distal interossei are mainly affecting the interphalangeal (IP) joints (but, with continued action, will also affect the MP joints.)
+Consequently, the interossei can, thus, be divided into a proximal and a distal group: the proximal interossei are mainly affecting the metacarpophalangeal (MP) joints, whereas the distal interossei are mainly affecting the interphalangeal (IP) joints (but, with continued action, will also affect the MP joints.)